maham-tariq5/Mindful-Moments/README.md

 # Minor Issues

-images not properly rendering on chrome and edge
+images not properly rendering on chrome and edge (currently fixing)